-Staffing Needs:
+Staffing Needs: Staffing layoffs in 2011 continue to effect the ability to adequately serve and support a diverse body of students.
+While library, computing, and tutoring services are made available at the Santa Paula site, staffing levels to provide support and oversight remain minimal.
+Increasing staffing levels for the Learning Center, Tutoring Center, Library and Santa Paula campus is being requested through Program Review.
+In the 2015-2016 initiatives, staff positions being requested include, two Instructional Laboratory Technician II (ILT II) positions in the Learning Center, and one ILT II at Santa Paula.
+A full-time Library Assistant position for the Santa Paula campus has also been requested to increase library competencies.
+Two ILT I positions at the Tutoring Center have also been approved.
+These positions will help the LRC staff serve VC students at both sites and improve persistence and retention.

-Staffing layoffs in 2011 continue to affect the ability to adequately serve and support a diverse body of students.
-The Library is currently staffed by two contract librarians to serve a student population of 14,500 students.
+Library Staffing: The Library is currently staffed by two contract librarians to serve a student population of 14,500 students.
 While supplemental coverage is provided by hourly librarians, any scheduled (sabbatical, governance) or unscheduled (medical) leaves hinder the full provision of professional reference, orientation, or collection development services.
-The LRC is staffed by two Instructional Laboratory Technicians I and a part-time Instructional Laboratory Technician II to oversee 369-computers for a total of 70 hours per week, and while library, computing, and tutoring services are made available at the Santa Paula site, staffing levels to provide support and oversight remain minimal.
-Increasing staffing levels for the Learning Center, Tutoring Center, Library, and Santa Paula campus is being requested through Program Review.
-In the 2015-2016 initiatives, staff positions requested included two Instructional Laboratory Technician II (ILT II) positions in the Learning Center, and one ILT II at Santa Paula.
-A full-time Library Assistant position for the Santa Paula campus has also been requested to increase library competencies.
 The Library requested an additional full-time digital initiatives librarian through its program review process during the 2014-2015 academic year, and then again in 2015-2016.
 The scope of work for the digital initiatives librarian would be to serve the College's distance education students more adequately (II.B.1.26).
-These positions will help the Library and LRC staff to better serve VC students at both sites and improve student retention and persistence.

-Spacing Concerns:

-Initiatives to scale-up tutoring and SI services to all students reiterates the lack of tutoring and group study space on the first two floors of the LRC building.
-The 2015-2016 LRC program review includes an initiative to create a Space Utilization Task Force so faculty, staff, and students can review the current use of space in the Learning Resource Center and make recommendations of how to expand services (II.B.1.24).
+Spacing Concerns: Initiatives to scale-up tutoring and SI services to all students, reiterates the lack of tutoring and group study space on the first two floors of the LRC building.
+The 2015-16 LRC program review includes an initiative to create a Space Utilization Task Force so faculty, staff, and students can review the current use of space in the Learning Resource Center and make recommendations of how to expand services (II.B.1.24).

-Digital and Social Media Services:

-The Library and LRC would like to improve social media and digital means of communication for the purposes of "just-in-time" inquiries for librarians with features such as "Ask a librarian" text and online chats.
+Digital and Social Media Services: The Library and LRC would like to improve social media and digital means of communication for the purposes of "just-in-time" inquiries for librarians with features such as "Ask a librarian", text, and online chats.
 General and reference questions can be submitted to librarians in-person and via telephone and email.
 No chat or text features are available to support newer modes of student communication.
-In the tutoring areas, appointment and session time reminders are currently being managed by Grades First.
+In the tutoring areas appointment and session time reminders are currently being managed by Grades First.
 These services can be enhanced by texting and other forms of social media communications.

-Grant Funding:

-The SI program is currently being funded by Title V and the Basic Skills Initiative.
-The current Title V grant ends at the end of the 2016-2017 academic year.
-While grant funding provides robust data for formative and summative assessments, there is a constant pressure to acquire new sources of funding.
+Grant Funding: The SI program is currently being funded by Title V and the Basic Skills Initiative.
+The current Title V grant ends at the end of the 2016-2016 academic year.
+While grant funding provides robust data for formative and summative assessments, there is a constant pressure to acquire new sources of funding that are often put together.
+It is also not possible to collect apportionment from specific areas of student support.

 The grant-funded Math Center has been a valuable and heavily used resource for all levels of students.
-With the impending termination of the grant, it will be necessary to decide whether to continue to maintain both tutoring services in math through a centralized Tutoring Center and to offer separate Math Center services, or whether there would be both financial and organizational benefits to recombining these two entities.
+With the impending termination of the grant, it will be necessary to decide whether to continue to maintain both tutoring services in Math through a centralized Tutoring Center and to offer separate Math Center services, or whether there would be both financial and organizational benefits to recombining these two entities.